VarenM/MSML641-HW3/README.md

 ## Setup

-Ensure Python is installed correctly
+Ensure Python is installed correctly (any version past 3.10 should work)

-Create a virtual environment (venv) using:
+Optionally, create a virtual environment (venv) using:
 ```bash=
 python -m venv venv